MicrosoftDocs/azure-dev-docs/articles/mobile-apps/code-hosting-services.md

 *Manage teams* and help them grow by using:

 - User roles to help organize team roles and access permissions.
-- Discussion thread tools to keep conversations on topic and team-focused.
+- Discussion thread tools to keep conversations on track and team-focused.
 - Community guidelines to quickly set up new team members with accounts.

 Other features include: